bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>The Difference Between a Shiv &amp; a Shim</h4>

-Chances are you may have heard of both the HTML5 *Shiv* and HTML5 *Shim*, and wondered what the difference, if any, may be.
+Chances are you may have heard of both the HTML5 <i>Shiv</i> and HTML5 <i>Shim</i>, and wondered what the difference, if any, may be.
 Oddly enough, there is <b>no</b> difference between the HTML5 Shiv and HTML5 Shim.
 The two words are often used interchangeably and are commonly transposed.